top of page

 The Moment of Birth

 Most babies are “caught” by the partner with the midwife's guidance and placed on your chest.
 This is the magical moment!
-See FAQ for a more detailed description of the tender care given to not disrupt birth - this moment belongs to the family!
+See FAQ for a more detailed description of the tender care given not to disrupt birth - this moment belongs to the family!

 bottom of page